deskavaenkelt/cm_gy_vt_21/fullstack_ts_mern_projektarbete/forberedelser/ts/backend/README.md

 export default app
 ```

-Now, from the terminal or command line, you can launch the application.
+Now, from the terminal or command line, you can launch the application with one of the following commands.

-`npm run start`
+- `npm run start`

-or
+- `npm run start:nodemon`

-`npm run start:nodemon`
+- `npm run startts`

 If all goes well, you should see this message written to the console.